krishaamer/green-filter-research/research/literature/web3.md

 Sustainable Fashion, Textile Design

-“Young Consumers’ (Complicated) Love For Fast Fashion In 3 Stats” (n.d.): Young people are the largest consumers of fast fashion.
+Anon. (n.d.e): Young people are the largest consumers of fast fashion.
 In European Environment Agency (2022), European Environment Agency (EEA) estimates based on trade and production data that EU27 citizens consumed an average 15kg of textile products per person per year.

--   Millward-Hopkins, Purnell, and Baurley (2023) shows how half of the textile waste in the UK is exported to other countries.
+-   Millward-Hopkins, Purnell and Baurley (2023) shows how half of the textile waste in the UK is exported to other countries.

 -   Story of Patagonia Chouinard (2005)